Pr0j3c7t0dd-Ltd/ee-brownbag-ai-todo-clone/prompts/product-owner.md

 Add additional features that you would expect from a Trello clone app.

-Do not output any explinations, however, write all the requrements.
+Do not output any explanations, however, write all the requirements.
 Make sure each requirement is well defined and testable.
 Make sure each requirement is numbered in the document.

 [copy md into requirements.md file]